 Can you treat it like an oil well.
 When its underground, out of sight? -Pavement

-With the news that Figo has decided to head to Saudi Arabia rather than the MLS, it got me thinking about what players do as their careers come to a close.
+With the news that Figo has decided to head to Saudi Arabia rather than the MLS, it got me thinking about what top soccer players do as their careers come to a close.
 I also noticed how a number of teams from Europe, from Manchester United to Inter Milan, are playing friendly matches in the Middle East of late.

 The chairman refused to give any details about the one-year contract Figo has signed with his club, Al-Ittihad.
 Local Media did say it was “one of the biggest transfers ever carried out in the Middle East”.

 In no sport, except golf or maybe race car driving, and sport is a question mark for the later, do their ‘athletes’ play the game late into life – and that’s usually when they’re at the top of their game.

 Soccer is no different than all the other sports in this aspect, as players start to retire around age 34.
 Maldini, like Junior Seau in the NFL, are the exceptions in recent professional sports.
 Maldini has played for the same club, AC Milan, for 23 years and is retiring this year.

 What do they say, playing in an American football game is like being in a car crash?
 Not sure what they’d say about playing in a ton of Inter versus AC Milan derbies for Maldini.
 I’m amazed how Seau is able to keep going, especially as he plays safety.
 But sports like golf are an older man’s game.
 Imagine how good Tiger will be when he has gray hair?
 There’s no gray hairs in professional soccer unless you’re Fabrizio Ravanelli, a few bald headed players, one who was at the top of his game, but wasn’t indicative of his age – Zidane being more ageless as he played as if he was playing his own game.